 Examples of Low Uncertainty Avoidance Countries

 Singapore (8), Jamaica(13), Denmark(23) and Hongkong(29), Sweden (29), and also Malaysia 36 are examples of low uncertainty avoidance countries.
-People from these low UAI countries accept the risk easily and do not scared to encounter unwanted situations.
+People from these low UAI countries accept the risk easily and do not scare to encounter unwanted situations.

-5. Long Vs Short Term Orientation
+5. Long Vs. Short Term Orientation

 (Pragmatic Versus Normative)